 All who care about Applecross, whether residents, holiday home owners or visitors are very welcome at Forum meetings.

-The next Applecross Forum meeting will be held on Wednesday 2 October 2019, 6.30-8.30pm, at the Applecross Community Hall.
+The next Applecross Forum meeting will be held on Wednesday 27 November 2019, 6.30-8.30pm, in the Applecross Community Hall.

 - Welcome and apologies

 - Community Fund –

 - Presentation on Option 1 – Community Organisation or Small-Scale Funding (Phil Buckley)